melombuki/JMonkeyGame/README.md

 -Create a new level of my own design

 Gameplay:
--End the game after the timer reaches 5 minutes total for a single player's session -Add the total score to the hud display, and the score for each hit item
+-End the game after the timer reaches 5 minutes total for a single round -Add the total score to the hud display, and the score for each hit item

 There will be more added to the wish list later.

-Adding another line here to test some basics of branching.